Our Board of Directors

 Mica Habarad is a photographer and communications specialist who, after living “all over,” has been calling Corvallis home for 8 years.
 Mica is part of the Corvallis HOURS Exchange and has a deep interest in local resiliency and interconnectedness.

-Chas Jones is a researcher at the U.S. Environmental Protection Agency where he studies how drought affects the habitat of aquatic animals (i.e. fish, insects, amphibians) and terrestrial resources (i.e. vineyards, timber forests, ski areas).
-He migrated to Oregon from Alaska, but has also been fortunate to have also lived in New Mexico, California, Oklahoma, Arizona, Kentucky, Iowa, and Illinois.
+Chas Jones Chas Jones is the Tribal Liaison at the Northwest Climate Science Center, where he provides support for improving tribal resilience to climate issues.
+He also does research at the U.S. Environmental Protection Agency where he studies how drought affects the habitat of aquatic animals and terrestrial resources (i.e. vineyards, timber forests, ski areas).
+In 2015, he migrated to Oregon from Alaska, but has also been fortunate to have also lived in New Mexico, California, Oklahoma, Arizona, Kentucky, Iowa, and Illinois (where he was raised).
 A lifelong advocate for sustainability, Chas has long been active in advocacy, education, and research.
-As a recent transplant, Chas is attempting to navigate the rivers of the northwest via whitewater raft and canoe and is always happy to have his wife, dog and friends along.
+In his downtime, Chas navigates the rivers of the northwest via whitewater raft and canoe and is always happy to have his wife, dog, and friends along.
+For more information, visit chasjones.com.

 Adam Lindsley is a instructor for the Oregon State University Department of Crop & Soil Science.
 Adam serves on the Development Committee.